Arcitectus/Sanderling/Readme.md

 ## Bots

-This repository few bots, if any at all.
+This repository contains few bots if any at all.
 Below are some links to bots and guides in other repositories.

 Guide on developing for EVE Online: [https://to.botengine.org/guide/developing-for-eve-online](https://to.botengine.org/guide/developing-for-eve-online)